azuredemoenvironment/ade/README.md

     - Public IP Addresses (10 - 20)

-  **Note: At this time, the Azure Demo Environment is configured to deploy to East US (Primary Region), East US 2, and West US (Secondary Region).
-In a future update, other regions will be supported.**
+  **Note: At this time, the Azure Demo Environment can be configured to deploy to any region with availability zones.
+Most testing has been done in East US.
+  Internal Microsoft subscriptions will have additional region limitations.**

 ### Software Installations